zedosoad1995/Nerdle/README.md

 * red - correct character in the wrong place
 * black - character does not exist

-To see more about the rules, check this link: https://faqs.nerdlegame.com/
+To see more about the rules, check out this link: https://faqs.nerdlegame.com/

 ## So, what is the best starter?

 48-32=16.

-From all the possible 17,723 starting combinations the one with the highest entropy was "48-32=16".
+From all the possible 17,723 starting combinations the one with the highest entropy is "48-32=16".
 You can check all the starters ordered by score in [here](data/all_starting_guesses_scores.csv).

 Starting with "48-32=16" and always playing the best suggestions given by the algorithm, gives the following stats: